nachovalera/AI-PDF-Translator/README.md

 python app.py
 ```
 Gradio starts a local server and prints URLs in the terminal.
 Open the `http://127.0.0.1:7860` link, upload a PDF, choose source/target languages, and click **Translate PDF**.
 The translated text appears in the textbox, and a **Download translated PDF** button lets you grab a PDF version of the translation.

+## Data handling
+- Uploaded PDFs are read locally and the extracted text is sent to OpenAI's Chat Completions API for translation.
+Avoid using the app with documents that contain confidential or regulated information unless your OpenAI account allows it.
+- Translated PDFs are written to `translated_pdfs/` on your machine and are never uploaded anywhere.

 ## Configuration
 Environment variables (set them in `.env` or your shell):